libretime/libretime/docs/TESTING.md

 The MVC tests are based on PHPUnit and may be found in `airtime_mvc/tests`.

+You can run the tests in you working copy as described below or let travis run them for you on pushes.

 ### Prepare environment

 PHPUnit will need to be able to access the database and be allowed to